s9gf4ult/s9gf4ult.github.io/posts/2020-01-20-nixos-config-template-considerations.markdown

 ## Use git submodule to pin specific commit of nixpkgs

+Fetch whole `nixpkgs` as git submodule and pin a commit hash in the config repository

 * Pros
   * No need to use nix expressions to manage pinned version